 A great side-effect of isolating the quad is that you'll likely improve your running posture, further increasing efficiency and reducing the risk of injury.

 Once you got the cadence down, then you can look at lengthening your stride on the backstroke using the glutes and hamstrings to create propulsion.

-You'll want to look for minimalist shoes that meet all the criteria of a barefoot shoe.
-Most notably for cadence, is the weight.
+Running in minimalist footwear has many benefits and most notably for cadence, is the weight.
 The less weight you carry, particularly at the end of your leg, the faster you'll be able to go without increasing your energy cost.
 Lowering the weight one ounce will save you lifting 675 pounds during an hour run!

 Still too much weight?

 Another approach is to go shoeless.
 Unshod is a very instructive exercise for improving your cadence and technique overall.
 Too cold for where you are?
 Check out our Winter Barefoot Running Hacks.

 Many awesome folks over on Spotify have created entire playlists of songs with 90/180 bpm to help you keep pace.
 Many also recommend downloading a metronome app, setting the beat to 180, and using that to measure your cadence.